 Click on the Higher Degree by Research Advisors icon or title

-Professor David Silverman is Professor Emeritus in the Sociology Department at Goldsmiths College, London, Visiting Professor in the Management Department at King's College, University of London and the Business School, University of Technology, Sydney as well as Adjunct Professor at QUT.
-He has authored 15 books and more than 50 journal articles on qualitative research, ethnography and conversation analysis.
+Professor David Silverman is Professor Emeritus in the Sociology Department at Goldsmiths College, London, Visiting Professor in the Management Department at King's College, University of London and the Business School, University of Technology, Sydney as well as Adjunct Professor at QUT, Faculty of Education.
+He has authored 15 books and 45 journal articles on qualitative research, ethnography and conversation analysis.
+He has supervised over 30 successful PhD students, three of whom are now full Professors.

 Suitable for HDR Advisors, Academics, Researchers and ECRs